bckohan/enum-properties/doc/source/usage.rst

 value.
 Tuples are hashable and are treated as singular property values.
 See the ``AddressRoute`` example in :ref:`examples`.

-:py:class:`~enum_properties.meta.SymmetricMixin` tries very hard to resolve enumeration values from objects.
+:py:class:`~enum_properties.SymmetricMixin` tries very hard to resolve enumeration values from objects.
 Type coercion to all potential value types will be attempted before giving up.
 For instance, if we have a color object that is coercible to a string hex value we could instantiate our Color